-- 103. Section 24 establishes the 'advisory panel'.
-This is a panel of advisors who provide the Commissioner with advice on the exercise of her or his functions. - 104.
-The statutory members of the panel are listed at section 24(2).
+- 100. Section 23 establishes an advisory panel.
+This is a panel of advisors who provide the Commissioner with advice on the exercise of her or his functions. - 101.
+The statutory members of the panel are listed at section 23(2).
 The Welsh Ministers may appoint additional members to the advisory panel, these will be known as 'appointed members'.
-Becoming members of the panel does not impact upon their other statutory functions. - 105.
-Prior to appointing an appointed member, the Welsh Ministers must consult with the Commissioner and consider any representations made by the Commissioner. - 106.
+Becoming members of the panel does not impact upon their other statutory functions. - 102.
+Prior to appointing an appointed member, the Welsh Ministers must consult with the Commissioner and consider any representations made by the Commissioner. - 103.
 The Welsh Ministers determine the length of time an appointed member is to be appointed to the panel subject to a minimum period of 3 years and a maximum period of 5 years.
-An appointed member may only be re-appointed once.
-The appointed member may resign from the panel but must provide a minimum of 3 months notice in writing to the Welsh Ministers. - 107.
-The Welsh Ministers may dismiss an appointed member if they consider that member to be unfit to continue, or unable or unwilling to continue, with the role. - 108.
-Section 26 provides Welsh Ministers with the ability to pay allowances and gratuities to the members of the advisory panel.
+An appointed member may only be reappointed once.
+The appointed member may resign from the panel but must provide a minimum of 3 months' notice in writing to the Welsh Ministers. - 104.
+The Welsh Ministers may dismiss an appointed member, after consulting with the Commissioner, if they consider that member to be unfit to continue, or unable or unwilling to continue, with the role.

+105. Section 25 provides Welsh Ministers with the ability to pay allowances and gratuities to the members of the advisory panel.

-Section 27 - Public services boards
+Section 26 - Public services boards

-- 109. Section 27 establishes that there is to be a public services board for each local authority area in Wales.
-The members of the public services board are listed, with further provisions in paragraph 7 of schedule 3 as to who must represent each of the members at meetings of the board. - 110.
+- 106. Section 26 provides that there is to be a public services board for each local authority area in Wales.
+The members of the public services board are listed, with further provisions in paragraph 7 of schedule 3 as to who must represent each of the members at meetings of the board. - 107.
 The members of a public services board act jointly.
 As such, any function of a public services board is a function of each member and may only be exercised jointly.

-Sections 28 and 29 - Invitations to participate
+Sections 27 and 28 - Invitations to participate